Tushar-Naik/python-ranger/README.md

 ### 3. Docker Based

-Imagine a scenario where you already have a docker application, but you want to run this daemon alongside the service, and be discoverable, without having to code up an integration with ranger You can use docker compose to run your service and this daemon as a multi container docker application<br>
+Imagine a scenario where you already have a docker application, but you want to run this daemon alongside the container, to make the existing container discoverable, without having to code up an integration with ranger.
+The following is a solution to this problem.
+You can use docker compose to run your service and this daemon as a multi container docker application.<br>
-After this, your application should be ready for service discovery.
+After this, your existing container should be ready for service discovery.

 Docker containers are available on the [DockerHub](https://hub.docker.com/repository/docker/tusharknaik/python-ranger-daemon).

-The following docker command can be used to run start the daemon, using environment variables.
+The following docker command can be used to start the daemon, using environment variables.
 The table below explains the various environment variables required to run the script

 | Env Variable | Description                                         |
 |--------------|-----------------------------------------------------|